-CALLEY N. ANDERSON is an up-and-coming playwright from Memphis, Tennessee.
+CALLEY N. ANDERSON is a Brooklyn-based playwright from Memphis, Tennessee.
 Her ten-minute plays have received five festival productions to date (Emerald Theatre Company, TN 2016; Pride Theater at Chandler, VT 2017; Stable Cable Lab Co., NY 2017; InVersion Theatre, NY 2018; Fade to Black Fest, TX 2018).
 Anderson is a graduate of Davidson College (BA in English, Concentration in Film and Media Studies) and The New School for Drama (MFA in Playwriting).
 She is a member of the Dramatists Guild, the American Theatre Group PlayLab, a 2020-2021 Dramatists Guild Foundation Fellow, was a finalist for The Civilians R&D Group, a semifinalist for the National Black Theatre’s I AM SOUL Residency, and was recently commissioned by the University of Memphis Dept. of Theatre and Dance.
-Anderson is also one of sixteen Memphis Hub fellows of the Salzburg Global Seminar's Forum for Young Cultural Innovators and currently serves as a Program Manager for NY Writers Coalition.
+Anderson is also one of eighteen Memphis Hub fellows of the Salzburg Global Seminar's Forum for Young Cultural Innovators and currently serves as a Program Manager for NY Writers Coalition.

 ONE ACT | ADAPTATION